Jo1cindi/Utibu-Health-Pharmacy-App/README.md

 Utibu Health Pharmacy App <br/>
 The App is a mobile android app <br/>
-Server Folder: Utibu-App-Server
+Server Folder: Utibu-App-Server<bt/>
-Client/Mobile App Folder: Utibu-Health-master
+Client/Mobile App Folder: UtibuHealth-master

 The Technologies used: <br/>
 For the client/Inrerfaces: React Native <br/>